munificent/ui-as-code/Choices.md

 interaction with the rest of the language and Dart user experience.

 But my belief is that, especially for syntactic sugar features, those interactions do dominate.
-And, looking down each column, there's a pretty clear winner.
+And, looking at the totals, there's a pretty clear winner.
 This, honestly, quite surprised me.
 For months, I have been personally strongly attached to the block and markup syntaxes.
 (Like children, on any given day, either may be my favorite.)